MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 ::: moniker range="azure-devops"

-You can rename, move, or delete an iteration path for a project, using the following [az boards iteration project](/cli/azure/boards/iteration/project) commands.
+ rename, move, or delete an iteration path for a project, using the following [az boards iteration project](/cli/azure/boards/iteration/project) commands.
 To get started, see [Get started with Azure DevOps CLI](../../cli/index.md).

 <a id="delete-update-iteration-paths"></a>